kalyanchirla/Beginner-s-Guide-to-PyTorch/README.md

 # Beginner's Guide to PyTorch

 ### Description
 The above notebook contains a summary of the PyTorch library which is very widely used for applications related to deep learning and computer vision.
-It also contains some basic function which are very frequently used with clear examples which can help to get a basic understanding of PyTorch.
+It also contains some basic pytorch functions which are very frequently used and also clear examples are given out which can help to get a basic understanding of the PyTorch libary.

 ### Install
 To run the above notebook, you will require Python and the following libraries to be installed: